panlatent/site-cli/README.md

 What's This
 ------------
-CLI is a command-line tool that helps you manage and switch Nginx local development environment configuration files.
+Site CLI is a command-line tool that helps you manage and switch Nginx local development environment configuration files.

+Site CLI makes me lazy in the development, because I don't want to use `cd` or `ln -s` or more , but I enjoy it.

 Features
 --------

-+ Site Grouping
++ Site grouping
-+ List Site Information
++ List site information
-+ Quick Switching Group/Site/Server
++ Quick switching group/site/server
-+ Quick Build From Template
++ Quick build configuration file from template

 Install
 -------
 Download the library using composer:
 ```bash
 composer require panlatent/site-cli